Spider-Man party decoration ideas

 Easy$1-3

-Cut large spider webs from white paper (fold paper into a triangle and cut shapes — like making snowflakes).
+Cut large spider webs from white paper (fold paper into a triangle and cut shapes, like making snowflakes).
 Tape them on walls and windows.
 They look like real webs and cost almost nothing.
-Search YouTube for 'paper spider web tutorial' — it takes 2 minutes per web once you get the technique.
+Search YouTube for 'paper spider web tutorial.'
+It takes 2 minutes per web once you get the technique.

 'Spider Training Academy' entrance sign